-- 6. Documentation of: - •Standard system for identifying students for Tiece supports - Process to identify function of behavior are match interventor. the function - •At least one receasin-based small group unapply targeted bunivarial intercention is fully implemented.
-If only one is fully implemented, plans are in place for full implementation assecond intervention 2014-2 - saff has receized thin for implementation of interventions - •Use in land student data for making decisions about when to continue, intensify, change, or fade intervention - •Family members are informed of the Tier 2 process and regularly updated about child's progress
+- 6. Documentation of: - •Standard system for identifying students for Jime supports - •Process to identify function of behavior and match interventents the function - •At least one season-based small group antiquitargeted behavioral intervention; fully implemented.
+If only one is fully implemented, plans are in place for full implementation assertors intervention 2014. - staff has received training for implementation of interventions - •Use in Ward a student data for making decisions about when to continue, intensify, change, or fade intervention - •Family members are informed of the Tier 2 process and regularly updated about child's progress